ExodusMovement/schemasafe/README.md

 ## Performance

-is-my-json-valid uses code generation to turn your JSON schema into basic javascript code that is easily optimizeable by v8.
+`@exodus/schemasafe` uses code generation to turn your JSON schema into basic javascript code that is easily optimizeable by v8.

-At the time of writing, is-my-json-valid is the **fastest validator** when running
+At the time of writing, schemasafe is the **fastest validator** when running

 - [json-schema-benchmark](https://github.com/Muscula/json-schema-benchmark)
 - [cosmicreals.com benchmark](http://cosmicrealms.com/blog/2014/08/29/benchmark-of-node-dot-js-json-validation-modules-part-3/)